baudren/NoteOrganiser/roadmap.md

 # General
 [ ] Improve keyboard shortcuts (ctrl instead of alt, etc).
 [ ] Ensure proper resizing at all times.
-[ ] Use QTest module to test the individual functionalities.
+[ ] Use py.test and qtbot module to test the individual functionalities.
+    [~] replace calls to parent's methods by proper use of signal/slot [ ] ensuring proper relative import for tests

 # Library
 [ ] vector icons?